• Home

 By Rail

-High speed InterCity trains provide frequent services between all major British cities.
-The Cardiff-London InterCity service from London Paddington runs approximately seventeen times a day, with a journey time of less than two hours.
+High-speed intercity trains provide frequent services between Cardiff and major British cities.
+The Cardiff to London Paddington service runs throughout the day, with a journey time of under two hours.

 By Road